 Any lawyer working in the financial markets space needs to keep their finger on the pulse and distill the subtle differences between matters.
-Here, three lawyers from Jones Day explain how you can kickstart your career in this global and multifaceted area.
+Here, four lawyers from Jones Day explain how you can kickstart your career in this global and multifaceted area.

 *The views and opinions set forth herein are the personal views or opinions of the author(s); they do not necessarily reflect views or opinions of the law firm with which they are associated.